sunrise-php/docs/docs/packages/sunrise/awesome-skeleton/README.md

 http://localhost:8000/swagger.html

-> **Note**: By default, your project does not include any API methods, so Swagger will notify you about this.
+> **Note**: By default, your project does not include any API operations, so Swagger will notify you about this.
-> To see at least something in Swagger, you can [create your first API method](/docs/cookbook/user-api/create-user.md) right away.
+> To see at least something in Swagger, you can [create your first API operation](/docs/cookbook/user-api/create-user.md) right away.

 ![Screenshot](media/swagger-screenshot.png)